-If you have a local farmers market, look for the winter produce listed here.
+If you have a local farmer’s market, look for the winter produce listed here.
 Purchasing locally grown seasonal produce is more eco-friendly.
 Why?
 Out of season produce found in supermarkets is often shipped in from other countries, meaning more emissions.
-Locally grown means it travelled much less, and you’re likely to get more ripe, fresher produce as well.
+Locally grown means it traveled much less, and you’re likely to get riper, fresher produce as well.

-Winter season runs from December 21 – March 20.
+The Winter season runs from December 21 – to March 20.

 Avocado – January to March

 Meyer Lemons – November to March